Code-Institute-Submissions/https-github.com-Leah9-website_leah_ci_project1/README.md

 ## Deployment

-To deploy I will use a GitHub action script from SamKirkland/FTP-Deploy-Action@4.3.0
+To deploy I use a GitHub action script from SamKirkland/FTP-Deploy-Action@4.3.0

 * Created a secret in the repository FTP_PASSWORD
 * Edit the script to point to my web host FTP server